alanaberdeen/AIDA/README.md

 ## Run Locally

 You can use AIDA on your local machine.
-The only requirement [NodeJS](https://nodejs.org/en/).
+The only requirement [NodeJS >v11](https://nodejs.org/en/).

 A built and built version of the local application is included with the source code in the `/dist` directory.
 To begin using AIDA locally: